-Face Cup Technology also provides great spin consistency across the face and, during our testing, we found it created the second most overall spin compared to other hybrid clubs released this year, helping to create an iron-like ball flight.
+More importantly though, the Face Cup Technology provides great spin consistency across the face and, during our testing, we found it created the second most overall spin compared to other hybrid clubs released this year, helping to create an iron-like ball flight.

-This amount of spin also creates a heathly amount of stopping power, making this a great option for the player looking to approach greens or pins aggressively.
+This amount of spin also creates a healthy amount of stopping power, making this a great option for the player looking to approach greens or pins aggressively.

 Unfortunately, the Apex Pro 21 Hybrid isn't adjustable, which limits versatility and suitability for different player types.
 However, with three lofts available at 18°, 20° and 23°, there should be plenty of scope to fit this in the bag and allow it to blend nicely with your irons and woods.